Is it a good idea to pay off a loan early?

 This might be an option if interest rates have fallen since you took out the original loan amount.

-Reducing the loan term will increase the amount you pay each month, but you’ll reduce the number of payments to pay less interest overall.
+Reducing the loan term will increase the amount you pay each month, but you’ll reduce the number of payments and pay less interest overall.

 Why do providers charge early repayment fees?

-When loan providers approve applications, they do so in the knowledge they are taking on a certain amount of risk that the loan may not be repaid, but should stand to make a profit through the interest repayments,
+When lenders approve loan applications, they do so in the knowledge they are taking on a certain amount of risk that the loan may not be repaid but should stand to make a profit through the interest repayments.

 Because the interest rate and length of the loan is set from the outset, lenders know exactly how much return a single loan should generate.
 However, if you decide to pay back the loan early – and save yourself additional interest – this cuts into their profit margin.

-By charging early repayment fees it means that even if you pay back the loan early some of their projected turnover is protected even if they don’t get the full amount of interest they originally banked on.
+By charging early repayment charges (ERCs) it means that even if you pay back the loan early some of their projected turnover is protected even if they don’t get the full amount of interest they originally banked on.

 Because they are authorised by the Financial Conduct Authority, lenders also have to treat customers fairly, and shouldn’t encourage them to take on more debt than they feel they need.